daydreamersjp/causality_analysis_primer/README.md

 <p>&nbsp;</p>

-As discussed later, RCT is one possible approach to overcome this problem and the method highly ranked in the hierarchy of the strengh of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>, yet because RCT is not always possible to conduct, the importance of causality analysis still remains.
+As discussed later, RCT is one possible approach to overcome this problem and the method highly ranked in the hierarchy of the strength of the evidence in the scientific research <a href="https://en.wikipedia.org/wiki/Hierarchy_of_evidence">("Hierarchy of evidence")</a>, yet because RCT is not always possible to conduct, the importance of causality analysis still remains.
 We will discuss more in the later sections.

 <p>&nbsp;</p>
 <p>&nbsp;</p>